 Trump's wall plan fails in US Senate, shutdown grinds on

-WASHINGTON: The Republican-led US Senate on Thursday (Jan 24) blocked President Donald Trump's plan to re-open shuttered federal agencies and fund a controversial wall on the Mexico border - a fresh setback in efforts to end a crippling month-long government shutdown.
+WASHINGTON: The US Senate on Thursday (Jan 24) blocked dueling plans to reopen shuttered federal agencies - a fresh setback in efforts to end a crippling month-long government shutdown that have stalled over President Donald Trump's controversial wall on the Mexico border.

-The measure - which also included some immigration policy changes - earned 50 votes to 47 against, but it needed 60 votes to advance.
+The first measure backed by Trump - which would have reopened the government, funded the wall and included some immigration policy changes - earned 50 votes to 47 against, but it needed 60 to advance.

-A competing proposal by Senate Democrats that would open government through Feb 8 without funding Trump's wall, and leave room for border security negotiations, was also expected to fail.
+A competing proposal by Senate Democrats that would open government through Feb 8 without funding Trump's wall, and leave room for border security negotiations, also failed to move forward, with 52 "Yes" votes to 44 against.

 The legislative deadlock leaves Congress and the president red-faced and adrift as hundreds of thousands of federal workers, some reliant on food banks to make ends meet, are about to miss a second paycheck.